aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/introduction/index.en.md

 - Performance monitoring and alerting
 - Security and compliance controls

-## 📊 Real-World Impact

-The patterns you'll learn are actively used by organizations in:

-- **Financial Services** - Risk analysis and compliance automation
-- **Healthcare** - Clinical decision support and research acceleration
-- **Retail** - Personalized customer experiences and inventory optimization
-- **Manufacturing** - Quality control and predictive maintenance
-- **Technology** - Code generation and documentation automation

 ## 🔍 What Sets This Workshop Apart?

 ### **Comprehensive Coverage**
 From infrastructure to applications, we cover the entire GenAI stack on Kubernetes.

 ### **Current Technology**
-Work with the latest models (Llama 3.1, Claude 3.5) and frameworks (LangChain, MCP).
+Work with the latest models and frameworks (LangChain, MCP).

 ### **AWS Integration**
 Leverage AWS-specific optimizations like Neuron chips and Bedrock services.